powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 ### Dangling line
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/DanglingLine.html)

-A network may be connected to other networks for which a full description is not available or not wanted.
+A network may be connected to other networks for which a full description is not available or unwanted.
 In this case, a boundary line exists between the two networks.
 In the network of interest, that connection could be represented through a dangling line, which represents the part of that boundary line which is located in it.
 A dangling line is thus a passive or active component that aggregates a line chunk and a constant power injection, in passive-sign convention.
-The active and reactive power setpoints are fixed: the injection represents the power flow that would occur through the connection, were the other network fully described.
+The active and reactive power set points are fixed: the injection represents the power flow that would occur through the connection, were the other network fully described.

 ![Dangling line model](img/index/danglingLine.svg){: width="50%" .center-image}